Please make a donation to support Gunter's Space Page.

 After landing, SLIM project is planning to observe the lunar surface around landing site using the Multi-Band Camera (MBC).

-The spacecraft will be launched on a H-2A-202 rocket together with XRISM in 2023.
+The spacecraft was launched on a H-2A-202 rocket together with XRISM in 2023.
 Landing on a site at 25.2º E, 13.3º S located in the west of Mare Nectaris is planned.

 Nation: Japan